A baby cold is usually mild and harmless but can really disturb your

 This usually lasts a couple of days to a week.

-If symptoms persist or your baby develops more serious symptoms like a
+If symptoms persist or your child develops more serious symptoms like a

 fever, coughing, breathing difficulties, etc. it is best to consult